aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

    will be notified once the information for a new package version is ready to be browsed.

-1. **Doc-Gen:** A Lambda function prepares language-specific documentation definition files for each configured language, with adjusted naming conventions, and updated sample code fragments, and proceeds to store those at:
+1. **Doc-Gen:** A series of Lambda functions prepare language-specific documentation definition files for each configured language, with adjusted naming conventions, and updated sample code fragments, and proceeds to store those at:
    `packages/${assembly.name}/v${assembly.version}/docs-${lang}.json`.